A corridor study is a planning project that defines the relationships between a roadway and its adjacent land. Corridor studies are used to:

 - Improved safety conditions

 - Access or mobility improvements

 Visioning and Consensus – Establishing a shared vision and consensus allows the community to set project goals and objectives.
 Understanding needs and developing support from the community is vital to start the planning, design and implementation processes.

 Planning and Conceptual Design – Communities should leverage local resources and knowledge to assist in guiding project activities to best meet the needs of their community.
 Tailoring best practices to match up with local conditions and desires will assist in developing an implementable, successful planning study.

 Project Development Process

 During the Planning phase, the purpose and need for the project is established based on identified transportation deficiencies, such as capacity, safety, and travel time reliability.
 Transportation land use and other planning data are the primary source of information used to establish or define the purpose and need for the project.
 Corridor studies can be performed within the Planning phase to define project parameters, project definition and the purpose and need for the project.
-The Alternate US 19 Corridor Study is part of the Planning phase of the project development process.
-Some of the improvements that are recommended based on the findings of this study can be prioritized at the local level or through the FDOT’s Five-Year Work Program, these improvements may include: turn lane improvements, pedestrian and bicycle accommodations, signal retiming, transit stop amenities, etc. On the other hand, larger scale / more cost-intensive improvements such as roadway and bridge widening projects and implementing premium transit service as part of the Alternate US 19 Corridor’s Vision may need to be evaluated through subsequent phased of the formal Project Development process.
-The Alternate US 19 Corridor Study will help identify the degree of impact associated with each of the proposed short and long-term multimodal transportation improvements.
+The US19 Frontage Roads Safety Action Plan is part of the Planning phase of the project development process.
+Some of the improvements that are recommended based on the findings of this study can be prioritized at the local level or through the FDOT’s Five-Year Work Program; these improvements may include: turn lane improvements, pedestrian and bicycle accommodations, signal retiming, transit stop amenities, etc. On the other hand, larger scale / more cost-intensive improvements may need to be evaluated through subsequent phased of the formal Project Development process.
+The US 19 Frontage Roads Safety Action Plan will help identify the degree of impact associated with each of the proposed short and long-term multimodal transportation improvements.